dmgerow/manufacturing-cloud-connector-for-sales/README.md

 [Additional documentation in Quip](https://salesforce.quip.com/67hZAQvgiwvM) [Github repository](https://github.com/dmgerow/manufacturing-cloud-connector-for-sales)

+**Note: If you install the managed package, prepend the `MfgConnect` namespace to all fields and class names below**

 This connector is used to facilitate the conversion of a Quote to a Sales Agreement.
 Its primary purpose is to convert Quote Lines to Sales Agreement Products on an already created Sales Agreement record.
 When invoked, it does the following:

 1. Queries all quote lines related to the Quote ID in the `Quote__c` field on the provided Sales Agreements